 The National Zoo and Aquarium (NZA) first opened in 1990 as the National Aquarium.
-The Aquarium consisted of approximately 30 different aquariums, a large restaurant and function area, with its main feature being a large 1 million litre aquarium with an underwater viewing tunnel.
-The aquarium was situated on around 18 acres of land which also incorporated a serious of outdoor ponds and streams for trout farming.
-The aquarium struggled both financially and with some of the major exhibits and within 3 years of opening had been sold to another operator.
+The Aquarium consisted of approximately 30 different species, a large restaurant and function area, with its main feature being a large 1.5 million litre aquarium with an underwater viewing tunnel.
+This was reportedly the first of its type in the world and was manufactured by a local Canberra company.
+The Aquarium was situated on around 7 hectares of land which also incorporated a series of outdoor ponds and streams for trout farming.
+The Aquarium struggled both financially and with some of the major exhibits and within 3 years of opening had been sold to another operator.

 This phase of the facility lasted around five years.
 During this period, the new operator added several outdoor exhibits that consisted mainly of native wildlife.
 The large aquarium was converted from saltwater to freshwater to reduce costs.
-The overall theme of the facility changed to try and meet the demands of a large Asian inbound tour market into the ACT and offered an “Australian” experience that incorporated the wildlife park aspects as well as other activities such as fly fishing in the trout ponds, sheep shearing and boomerang throwing demonstrations.
+The overall theme of the facility changed in an attempt to meet the demands of a large Asian inbound tourist market into the ACT and offered an “Australian” experience that incorporated the wildlife park aspects as well as other activities such as fly fishing in the trout ponds, sheep shearing and boomerang throwing demonstrations.

 Growing every day...

 In 1998 the facility was again up for sale and purchased by the Tindale family.
 Richard Tindale was a successful local businessman who had a passion for animals.
-He had recently travelled several times to Africa and was interested in setting up a conservation breeding centre for big cats.
-Coincidentally the wildlife park was put up for sale around the same time.
+He had travelled to Africa on multiple occasions and had an interest in establishing a conservation breeding centre for big cats.
+Coincidentally, the wildlife park was put up for sale around the same time.
 His interest in animals at the time, along with several of his children prompted Richard to buy the facility in mid-1998.
 Initially, the Tindale family struggled to be accepted into the zoo arena having had very little background with zoo animals previously.
 Over the next two years they worked hard and repaired and replaced many parts of the existing facility and enclosures as it had been poorly maintained for several years.
-This included the discovery that the major exhibit of the facility (the 1 million litre aquarium) had to be closed down permanently due to concrete cancer in the walls of the aquarium.
+This included the discovery that the major exhibit of the facility (the 1 million litre walk through aquarium) had to be closed down permanently due to concrete cancer in the walls of the aquarium.

-In 1999 the first significant enclosure was completed to house 3 Brown Bears.
-In 2000 construction began on several big cat enclosures to house some retired circus lions, leopards and tiger.
-By 2001 the wildlife park was in full swing, at one stage having 14 new exhibits under construction that when completed would house more big cats, additional native animals, a variety of primate species as well as large ungulates such as zebra, antelope and giraffe.
+In 1999 the first significant enclosure was completed to house 3 Brown Bears that had to be re homed after living for years in a private collection.
+In 2000, construction began on several big cat enclosures to house some retired circus lions, leopards, tiger and a pair of tigons (a cross between a lion a tiger).
+By 2001 the wildlife park was in full swing, at one stage having 14 new exhibits under construction that, when completed, would house more big cats, additional native animals, a variety of primate species as well as large ungulates such as zebra, antelope and giraffe.
 Upon completion the wildlife park changed its name to the “National Zoo & Aquarium”.

-Between 2001 and 2003, the zoo battled Canberra’s bushfires at its doorstep on two separate occasions, and as the once established pine forest that surrounded the zoo was turned to cinders it was suggested that the zoo should potentially expand into adjoining land.
+Between 2001 and 2003, the zoo battled Canberra’s bushfires on two separate occasions, and the once established pine forest surrounding the zoo was turned to cinders.
+It was suggested that the zoo should potentially expand into adjoining land.
 Over the next 5 years the zoo continued to develop as well as negotiate and design a potential future expansion.

-It is also one of the major Tourist attractions in the ACT and region and on completion of constuction of our new open range section, will increase to 3 times its current size.
+It is also one of the major Tourist attractions in the ACT and region and with the opening of the open range section in May 2017, has increased to 3 times its former size.

 - 2002: Canberra and Capital Region Tourism Awards, Adventure Tourism, Commendation